jrfnl/Debug-Bar-Shortcodes/readme.txt

 `

 If you happen to already provide similar information using the `sim_{shortcode}` filter for the [LHR-Shortcode list](http://wordpress.org/plugins/lrh-shortcode-list/) plugin, no need to do anything extra, that information will be picked up by this plugin.

+Similarly, if you provide information for the [Shortcake/Shortcode UI](https://wordpress.org/plugins/shortcode-ui/) feature plugin, that information will be used automatically to enrich the available information.

 = Hang on - the filter behaviour has changed ?!? =